Open-Wide/alfresco-etl-connector/etlconnector-alfresco/README.md

 Server-side (Alfresco repository) : get the release *compatible* with your alfresco server at https://github.com/OpenWide-SI/alfresco-etl-connector/downloads .
-   * etlconnector-alfresco2.1 : *validated with 2.1 Entreprise for
+   * etlconnector-alfresco2.1 : *validated with 2.1 Entreprise for Tomcat*, should
-Tomcat*, should work with all 2.x Alfresco releases, reported to work on Labs 2.9b, may work on 3.1 (some issues solved, see Release notes), migration required above
+work with all 2.x Alfresco releases, reported to work on Labs 2.9b
+   * etlconnector-alfresco3.1 : *tested with 3.1 Entreprise for Tomcat*
+   * etlconnector-alfresco3.2 : *tested with 3.2 Community for Tomcat*
    * Alternatively, it may be provided in compatible ETL release bundles.

 Server-side installation